kyma-incubator/examples/personservice/README.md

 As the current swagger ui does not allow us to enter authentication data, we need to update the application as well.
 This is only for demo purposes.
 A normal application could be used as is.

 If you work with your own docker image, you can again replace it in `mongo-kubernetes-cluster4.yaml` or `mongo-kubernetes-local4.yaml`.
-Otherwise the file is ready to be deployed:
+Otherwise the file is ready to be deployed (remember to address respective `changeme` field before):

 * Local: `kubectl apply -n personservice -f mongo-kubernetes-local4.yaml`
 * Cluster: `kubectl apply -n personservice -f mongo-kubernetes-cluster4.yaml`